What Is God’s Grace?

 - Luke 13:28 – “There shall be weeping and gnashing of teeth, when ye shall see Abraham, and Isaac, and Jacob, and all the prophets, in the kingdom of God, and you yourselves thrust out.”

-In Romans 5:10 above we see that before God saves a person they are His enemies.
-Those who are enemies against Christ includes anyone who is not yet saved.
-It is the grace of God that saves them from the wrath of God even though they deserve God’s wrath for their sins:
+It is the GRACE of God that saves sinners from the wrath of God even though they deserve God’s wrath for their sins:

 “Then she fell on her face, and bowed herself to the ground, and said unto him, Why have I found grace in thine eyes, that thou shouldest take knowledge of me, seeing I am a stranger?”
 [Ruth 2:10]